All Episodes

 Their challenge was that they tried to rush the system.

-This is the hardest single legislative thing President Trump will try to do in his first term.
+But the other point I want to make for everybody in our audience to really understand, this is the hardest single legislative thing President Trump will try to do in his first term.

-Um Margaret Thatcher would never touch the president.
+Margaret Thatcher would never touch.

 Hang on, the president is speaking right here.